-Fields of data type float in file or mobile geodatabases can precisely store numbers that contain up to six digits only.
+Floats in file or mobile geodatabases can precisely store numbers that contain up to 6 digits only.
 For example, you cannot store the number 123,456.7 precisely in a float field, because this number contains more than six digits.
-You can enter the number into a float field in a file geodatabase, but it will be rounded to 123,457, a number containing the permissible six digits.
-To store this number precisely, you can store it in a double field.
-Float fields in enterprise geodatabases and databases do not allow you to enter more digits than the precision for the field, so no rounding occurs.
+You can enter the number into a float field in a file geodatabase, but it will be rounded to 123,457, a number containing the permissible 6 digits.
+If you need to store this number precisely, you can store it in a double field.
+Float fields in enterprise geodatabases and databases do not allow you to enter more digits than the precision for the field, so no rounding takes place.

 A text field represents a series of alphanumeric symbols.
 This can include street names, attribute properties, or other textual descriptions.
 An alternative to repeating textual attributes in a geodatabase is to establish a coded value.
-In this case, a textual description is coded with a numeric value.
-For example, you can code road types with numeric values by assigning a 1 to paved improved roads, a 2 to gravel roads, and so on.
+A textual description would be coded with a numeric value.
+For example, you might code road types with numeric values by assigning a 1 to paved improved roads, a 2 to gravel roads, and so on.
 This has the advantage of using less storage space in the geodatabase; however, the coded values must be understood by the data user.
-If you define coded values in a coded value domain in the geodatabase and associate the domain with the integer field storing the codes, the geodatabase will display the textual description when the table is viewed in ArcGIS Pro.
+If you define your coded values in a coded value domain in the geodatabase and associate the domain with the integer field storing your codes, the geodatabase will display the textual description when the table is viewed in ArcGIS Pro.

 The characters used for text vary by language.
 To allow text to more easily convert between languages, ArcGIS uses Unicode to encode characters.